AAM77/url_substring_matcher_cli/README.md

 2. Optimize the code further to use even less time than it does now.
    - The search/lookup for any single known keyword is O(n), but this is not the case for a URL with an unkown amount of unknown mixed and overlapping keywords.
-   - Since the time complexity in a worst case scenario for iterating through the URL to match all possible keywords is O(m * n^2).
-I would like to get this down to O(m * n), if possible, or O(m * nlog(n)).
+   - Since the time complexity in a worst case scenario for iterating through the URL to match all possible keywords is O( n^2).
+I would like to get this down to O(n) or O(n * log(n)), if possible.